 When brought in contact with a laser beam, vinyl content present in PVC vaporizes and produces harmful fumes of chlorine and hydrochloric acid.

-These fumes are highly toxic if inhaled and can even damage the laser cutter equipment.
+These fumes are highly toxic if inhaled, and the hydrochloric acid can damage the laser cutter equipment.

 Carbon fiber is a lightweight polymer with good strength and stiffness.

 It has the tendency to readily absorb laser energy, which makes it prone to catching fire during laser processing.

 Moreover, most carbon fibers usually have a layer of epoxy coating which produces harmful fumes when burned under a laser.

 Laser Cutting and Engraving other Materials

 Check out these guides on laser cutting some popular materials.

 |Laser Cutting and Engraving Aluminum

 |Laser Cutting Fabric